-The Trust has a separate policy dealing with the safeguarding of children and young people and a designated officer has been appointed alongside a Child Protection and Safeguarding Manager.
-All staff need to be aware of the policy, a copy of which is kept in the main office, and also the leaflet 'Safeguarding Guidance for Staff Working with Children and Young People'.
+The Trust has a separate policy dealing with the safeguarding of children and young people and a designated officer has been appointed within each school alongside a MAT Child Protection and Safeguarding Manager.
+All staff need to be aware of the policy, a copy of which is kept in the main academy office, and also the leaflet 'Safeguarding Guidance for Staff Working with Children and Young People'.